Affiliate links on Android Authority may earn us a commission. Learn more.

 Be honest and accessible

 You’re selling your phone to get the most money you can get.
-Keep in mind the buyer is also making an investment, so make them feel comfortable.
+Remember that the buyer is also making an investment, so make them feel comfortable.
 Be honest from the get-go.
-I am likely to not go through with any deal as soon as I notice a lie or any hidden information, as insignificant as it may be.
+I will likely not go through with any deal as soon as I notice a lie or any hidden information, as insignificant as it may be.
 The reasoning is that if a seller is willing to lie about a small thing, they’re likely to lie about more important matters too.